The original Northern Powerhouse

 The site has had a chequered history since the Marshalls went bankrupt in the 1880s and has most recently been used as a cultural centre.
 It has serious structural problems and is not in a good state of repair, but hopefully, architectural salvation will come in the shape of fashion brand Burberry, who want to open a weaving centre here.
 The company aims to open a £50m site at Temple Works by 2019, creating 200 jobs to produce trench coats.
 And a grant of up to £750,000 will be provided to create a ‘new public space’ at the front of Temple Works, so hopefully a good solution all round.

 We then cut back through Saw Mill Yard and Foundry St, re-developed industrial areas.
-As we come out back on Water Lane and turn right, so Bridgewater Place, nicknamed ‘The Dalek’, trundles into full view.
+As we come out back on Water Lane and turn right, so Bridgewater Place, nicknamed ‘The Dalek’, looms into full view.
 It is the tallest building in Yorkshire (Leeds likes to be ‘top dog’ in these parts) and is visible from up to 25 miles away.
 In 2008, Building Design, the architectural journal, shortlisted Bridgewater Place for its annual Carbuncle Cup, which is awarded to ‘buildings so ugly they freeze the heart’.
 I doubt you will much dispute this view.

-As if poor looks weren’t a sufficient handicap though, the building also has a major design flaw.
+As if poor looks weren’t a sufficient handicap, the building also has a major design flaw.
 Its shape accelerates winds in its immediate vicinity, knocking over pedestrians and even vehicles.
 Initially, roads nearby were closed to vehicles when wind speeds exceeded 45 mph and some of the entrances to the building were closed for safety reasons.
 But recently it has been deemed necessary to construct a system of massive wind-deflecting canopies and screens at the site.

 Anyway, we survived the wind tunnel (merely rustling leaves on the day we passed) and crossed over Lock 1 and along the north bank of the river heading down to Leeds Bridge (1873), a rather fine Victorian cast iron bridge.
 The cast iron balustrade is of rings and flowers.
 The east side bears the arms of the Corporation of Leeds (crowned owls and fleece).
 The western side has the names of civic dignitaries on a plaque.